 When you arrive in Kilkenny City, we suggest you start with a hearty breakfast.

-The menu includes Little Mill oatmeal, butchers sausages made with Butlers Farm free-range pork and eggs from Fanningstown House.
+The menu includes Little Mill oatmeal, butcher sausages made with Butlers Farm free-range pork and eggs from Fanningstown House.

 Tuck into your full Irish whilst admiring artworks from the Basil Goulding Collection.